 Health hazard means a chemical which is classified as posing one of the following hazardous effects: acute toxicity (any route of exposure); skin corrosion or irritation; serious eye damage or eye irritation; respiratory or skin sensitization; germ cell mutagenicity; carcinogenicity; reproductive toxicity; specific target organ toxicity (single or repeated exposure); or aspiration hazard.
 The criteria for determining whether a chemical is classified as a health hazard are detailed in Appendix A to hazardous chemical.
+Immediate use means that the hazardous chemical will be under the control of and used only by the person who transfers it from a labeled container and only within the work shift in which it is transferred.

 § 1910.1200-Health Hazard Criteria.
 Immediate outer package means the first package enclosing the container of